How to Design SaaS Products in the Age of Artificial Intelligence

 Designing SaaS products in the AI era isn’t just about adding a chat box.
 It’s about rethinking what the interface is.
 In the end, users want less friction and more results.
 Whether through buttons or plain language, the goal is the same: minimize mental overhead and maximize business value.

 Companies like Albato are already embracing this shift.
-By natively integrating AI assistants into their core UI, they’re not just experimenting with AI—they're redesigning the user experience around it.
-It’s not a feature layer.
-It’s the product itself evolving.
+By natively integrating AI agents into their core UI, they’re not just experimenting with AI—they're redesigning the user experience around it.

 Read more: